down arrow

 • When and how to report severity

-Why is a user feedback severity scale important?
+What is a user feedback severity scale?

 Many organizations monitor the quantity of user experience or product issues using a tagging system.
 The more an issue comes up among customers, the higher level of importance it gets assigned.